zwwwenwei/dream-big/README.md

 ## **Windows 11 Installation instructions**

-1. Install the chocolatey package manager, this is an optional step but is very useful for installing various software packages such as Python, NodeJs(Which we will be Chocolatey to install) on Windows systems.
+1. Install the chocolatey package manager, this is an optional step but is very useful for installing various software packages such as Python and NodeJs(Which we will be Chocolatey to install) on Windows systems.
 To install Chocolatey, [click here](https://chocolatey.org/install) and follow the instructions.
 Once you have Chocolatey installed, open up an elevated terminal prompt and type in the following: `choco install nodejs --version=16.16.0` in PowerShell with administrator mode and then hit enter to proceed with NodeJs installation.
 Be sure to have NodeJs uninstalled beforehand.

 2. We need to have the latest stable version of NodeJs installed as Angular is dependent on it to run.
 If you wish to install NodeJs separately, click [here](https://nodejs.org/en/) and follow the [instruction](#nodejs-installation-instruction) provided below.